hashicorp/vault-helm/README.md

 [test/terraform/ directory](https://github.com/hashicorp/consul-helm/tree/master/test/terraform)
 that can be used to quickly bring up a GKE cluster and configure `kubectl` and `helm` locally.
-This can be used to quickly spin up a test cluster.
+This can be used to quickly spin up a test cluster for acceptance tests.
+Unit tests _do not_ require a running Kubernetes cluster.